devmount/third-stats/.github/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Consider starting your commit messages with one of the following emojis:
-  - :heavy_plus_sign: `:heavy_plus_sign:` when adding/implementing a feature, file or test
+  - ➕ :heavy_plus_sign: when adding a file or implementing a feature
-  - :hammer: `:hammer:` when fixing a bug or issue
+  - 🔨 :hammer: when fixing a bug or issue
-  - :green_heart: `:green_heart:` when improving code, comments or docs
+  - 💚 :green_heart: when improving code or comments
+  - ⚡ :zap: when improving performance
+  - 📜 :scroll: when updating docs or readme
-  - :key: `:key:` when dealing with security
+  - 🔑 :key: when dealing with security
-  - :repeat: `:repeat:` when updating dependencies or data
+  - 🔁 :repeat: when updating dependencies or data
+  - ✅ :white_check_mark: when a new release was built
-  - :shirt: `:shirt:` when removing linter warnings
+  - 👕 :shirt: when refactoring or removing linter warnings
-  - :gear: `:gear:` when reconfiguring something
-  - :x: `:x:` when removing code or files
+  - ❌ :x: when removing code or files

+### Adding Translations

+You can add a new translation by taking the following steps:

+0. Make sure, the language you want to add doesn't already exist under `public/_locales/`
+1. Fork this repository
+2. Add a folder named like the [two-letter code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of the language you want to add under `public/_locales/`, e.g. `de` for German
+3. Copy the file `public/_locales/en/messages.json` to your new folder
+4. Translate all values of that file (please leave the keys untouched!) and create a pull request